ozfortress/ozfortress_docs/docs/info/ban_types.md

 ### Evidence Bans
 Cheating related bans, issued typically for usage of third-party programs to gain an unfair advantage, exploit usage, or outlier cheating cases that do not uphold the spirit of competitive play and sportsmanship.
 Exploit bans are also covered under Evidence Bans, but are typically of a shorter duration.

+!!! danger "Ban Penalty for Evidence Bans"
+    **24-months/2-year competitive and community ban**.

 ### Infraction Threshold Bans

 Poor player conduct and/or team conduct.
 You can find more information on these bans [here](../../rules/infractions/).

+!!! danger "Ban Penalty for Infraction Threshold Bans"
+    **These will vary depending on the offense, please see the Infractions ruleset linked above**.

 ### VAC Bans

 No Conclusive Evidence of cheating in TF2.
 Entering a VAC Secured TF2 server with an administrator can revoke this ban.
 Players listed here are typically inactive and/or were unable to prove their VAC ban did not originate from TF2.

+!!! danger "Ban Penalty for VAC Bans"
+    **24-months/2-year competitive and community ban**, entering a VAC Secured TF2 server with an administrator can revoke this ban.

 ### Other Bans